1010.00, Use of Force

 10.3.
-Category II: Other than deadly force, force resulting in hospital admission; force that is reasonably likely to cause enduring: pain, physical injury, disability or impairment of any body part, but does not result in death.
+Category II: Other than deadly force, force resulting in hospital treatment or admission; force that is reasonably likely to cause enduring: pain, physical injury, disability or impairment of any body part, but does not result in death.

 10.3.1.
 Category II force includes, but is not limited to:

 10.3.1.1.
 All uses of force by a member resulting in a significant injury, including a broken bone, an injury requiring hospital treatment, or an injury deemed to be serious by a member’s supervisor;

 10.3.1.2.
 Any uses of force by a member on a subject that require hospital admission due to the force applied by a member;

 10.3.1.3.
 More than one simultaneous intentional CEW application on a subject at a time;